David Harker

 director of the protein structure program at the Polytechnic Institute of Brooklyn, director of the Center for Crystallographic Research at Roswell Park Comprehensive Cancer Center, and the head of the crystallography division of General Electric.
 After retirement from Roswell Park in 1976, he joined the Hauptman-Woodward Medical Research Institute (HWI), then known as the Medical Foundation of Buffalo.
-He remained there until his death in 1991.
-His research interests while at HWI turned towards mathematical aspects of crystallography, including color space groups and infinite polyhedra.
+He remained there until he died in 1991.
+His research interests while at HWI turned towards mathematical aspects of crystallography, including magnetic space groups and infinite polyhedra.

 Harker was awarded the Gregori Aminoff Prize from the Swedish Academy in 1984.
+He was also elected president of the Electron Microscope Society of America.